Credit Card Transaction Fees

 As this example demonstrates, it's important to measure the impact of a processor's authorization fee on overall cost as it often contributes more to cost than the discount rate.

-Making the impact of transaction fees on cost even more significant is the fact that many processors charge more than one transaction fee per sale.
+Making the impact of transaction fees even more significant is the fact that many processors charge more than one transaction fee per sale.

 Multiple Fees Per Transaction